Conscious Sedation in Dentistry: Applications and Benefits

 What is conscious sedation in dentistry?

 Conscious sedation used in dentistry is a technique that consists of applying certain drugs to the patient to make them relax.
-Dentists use it in people who feel a high level of fear, stress, and anxiety when they have to go to the dentist.
+It is used in people who feel a high level of fear, stress, and anxiety when they have to go to the dentist.

 As the name suggests, this type of sedation allows the person to remain conscious while undergoing dental treatment.
-However, he/she will be able to relax and feel well and calm, avoiding worries about the procedure.
+However, they’ll be relaxed, and will feel calm and worry-free during the appointment.

 Being awake, the patient can respond to the different stimuli and requests of the dentist, collaborating when necessary.
-In any case, the reflexes will diminish and there’ll be a state of numbness and relaxation.
+However, their reflexes will be diminished and they’ll feel a state of numbness and relaxation.

-In addition, conscious sedation in dentistry has the particularity of producing certain amnesia.
-This causes the person to have minimal memory of the intervention.
+In addition, conscious sedation used in dentistry has the particularity of producing a certain amnesia.
+This causes the person to have minimal memories of the intervention that was performed.

 On the other hand, it also reduces involuntary movements during treatment.
-In this way, it facilitates and speeds up the professional’s work in the mouth.
+In this way, it facilitates and speeds up the dentist’s work.

-Thus, the benefit is not only for the patient, but also for the dentist, who can work more comfortably.
-Its use doesn’t cause significant changes in cardiac or respiratory functions.
+Thus, the benefit isn’t only for the patient, but also for the dentist, who can work more comfortably.
+Its use does not cause significant changes in cardiac or respiratory functions.

-In the field of dentistry, there are multiple procedures that help patients feel no pain and be more comfortable during treatments.
-However, it’s important not to confuse conscious sedation with other ways of achieving comfort and relaxation in dental offices.
+In the field of dentistry there are many procedures that help patients feel no pain and feel more comfortable during treatment.
+It’s important not to confuse conscious sedation with other ways of achieving comfort and relaxation in dental clinics.

-Local anesthesia is one of the procedures that is commonly used in dental procedures and that we must differentiate from conscious sedation.
-This technique achieves the temporary loss of pain and sensitivity in any area of the body a dentist might apply it to.
+Local anesthesia is one of the procedures that’s used commonly in dental procedures and that we must differentiate from conscious sedation.
+This technique achieves the temporary loss of pain and sensitivity of the area of the body where it’s placed.

-This is the classic injection that the dentist gives to desensitize the area of the mouth on which he is going to work.
-In this way, dentists can perform fillings, endodontics, extractions, and other surgeries without the patient feeling pain.
+It’s the classic injection that the dentist gives to desensitize the area of the mouth that he’s going to work on.
+In this way, fillings, endodontics, extractions, and other surgery can be performed without the patient feeling pain.

-In turn, conscious sedation, consists of calming and providing comfort to the person while the treatment is underway.
-Since the objectives pursued by these two techniques are different, they are used in a complementary manner: the dentist applies sedation to calm the patient and anesthesia to avoid pain.
+Conscious sedation, on the other hand, consists of calming and providing comfort to the person while the treatment is being performed.
+Since the objectives pursued by these two techniques are different, they’re used in a complementary manner: the dentist applies sedation to calm the patient and anesthesia to prevent pain.

 Local anesthesia for dental pain is applied in the form of an injection, inside the mouth.

-Different medications can achieve patient relaxation and comfort during dental care.
-The patient’s characteristics, level of anxiety, and duration of the treatment will dictate the best option for each case.
+Different medications can be used to achieve patient relaxation and comfort during dental care.
+Depending on the duration of the treatment, the patient’s characteristics, and the level of anxiety, the best option is chosen for each case.

 One of the most commonly used drugs is triazolam.
-This is a benzodiazepine that begins to take effect 15 minutes after its application and reaches its peak of effectiveness after 60 minutes.
+It’s a benzodiazepine that begins to take effect 15 minutes after its application and reaches its peak of effectiveness after 60 minutes.
 This drug produces anterograde amnesia, which makes the patient not remember what happens before and during the intervention.

 The medication can be administered orally or intravenously.
 Both are safe and achieve the same effects.